rchaput/rchaput.github.io/content/teaching/_index.md

 This page lists materials used in courses that I teach.
 They are mostly in French for students.

 Cette page liste des matériaux utilisés dans les cours que j'enseigne.
-Elles sont principalement en Français pour les étudiants.
+Ils sont principalement en Français pour les étudiants.